-7 Common Idiomatic Expressions in English to Start Using Today
+7 Common English Expressions to Start Using Today

-- “That was delicious, but not I’m in a food coma!”
+- “That was delicious, but now I’m in a food coma!”

 - “It wasn’t easy, but I quit cold turkey.”

 - “Go ahead and try it!
 You’ll find out that it’s really a piece of cake.”

 Take a 5-minute break from work, learn some new fun and useful expressions in English, and then be sure to practice!
 You can share your practice examples in the comments section below.

 “Food Coma.
 This is used to describe the feeling of sleepiness or drowsiness after eating too much food.
 Americans often use this phrase after their Thanksgiving dinner.”